morganwu277/code_snippets/reactive-java.md

 Next code shows how we implement publish-subscribe using reactor-core library, basically it:
 1. create publisher (subject)
 2. subscribe to the publisher and consume the messages from it
-3. publish two messages, and print it out using log4j
+3. publish several messages, and print it out using log4j
 ```java
 import lombok.Getter;
 import lombok.extern.slf4j.Slf4j;